Kernix13/guitar-chord-names/README.md

 1. **Null** values are represented by the null literal in lower case
 1. **Dates**, and similar object types, aren't adequately supported and should be converted to strings
 1. **Special characters** in a string need to be escaped using the backslash character `\`

-## Contributions

-**Contribution #1**: I have 3 different **Regular Expressions** to convert the chord names into JSON key-value pairs.
-I should only have 1 RegEx for that.
-I haven't figured out the RegEx for converting the Chord note values in the value pairs WITHOUT matching parts of the chord name.